 If it doesn’t make sense for you to pay the full price of your solar system, there are numerous solar financing options available to you.

-Solar leasing and Power Purchasing Agreements (PPA), in particular, allow you to get solar panels installed on your roof without any upfront cost.
+Solar leasing and Power Purchasing Agreements (PPA), in particular, allow you to get solar panel arrays installed on your roof without any upfront cost.

 There are downsides to these, of course.
 For solar leasing, you will most likely end up paying for your solar panels; for PPA, the solar company owns the solar panels and you’re required to buy a minimum amount of energy.

-Despite these drawbacks, however, both options still lower your electricity bills significantly.
+Despite these drawbacks, however, both options still lower your power bills significantly.

 5. Lease your property to solar companies